Zymbit-Docs/docs/content/bootware-preview/_index.md

 A. Unfortunately no. As mentioned above, rollback/recovery will be implemented per the Bootware in a future release.

 Q. Can I start over, meaning completely from scratch, if a Preview unit cannot boot?
 A. You must be able to access zboot.
-If you cannot boot, there is no method for recovery
+If you cannot boot, there is currently no method for recovery in this Preview.